 How does Extavia work?

 The way Extavia works is not well understood.
-It is thought to act by reducing inflammation and the immune response that attacks the body’s myelin.
+It is thought to act by reducing inflammation and the immune response that attacks the body’s myelin.1

 What are the possible side effects of Extavia?

 Many clinical trials evaluated the safety and efficacy of Extavia.
-The most common side effects experienced by those taking Extavia include:
+The most common side effects of Extavia include:1

 - Injection site reaction